andyfengc/andyfengc.github.io/_posts/2017-10-17-SQL Tips - over, partition by, row_number and rank.md

 ![](/images/posts/20171017-sql-4.png)

-Please note that here we do not specify PARTICION BY inside OVER().
+Please note that here we do not specify PARTITION BY inside OVER().
 Therefore, it is regarded as a single partition and the sequence number is increased all over the resultset.

 **RANK()**